daniel-j/novel/other/what-is-here.md

-### other material related to the novel document class.

-This folder may contain material that is not part of the TeX package and is not essential to its function, but might be of interest to those who use the *novel* document class.
+### "OTHER" FOLDER

+In this folder are items that are not part of the *novel* document class distribution.
+However, they may be useful or interesting to users.

-*The House on the Borderland* is a complete (abridged) novel, with cover artwork.
-The zip file contains both TeX source and the finished PDF.
-If you are in doubt about how to structure your own novel's TeX files, look here.
+*House on the Borderland* is a complete (edited for length) novel, with color cover image, using the *novel* document class.
+Files borderland.pdf and borderland-cover.pdf are commercially print-ready.

+There is also some information regarding the use of color, for book covers.